uwegeercken/tweakstreet-kuzudb/README.md

 - allCountries.txt
 - feature_classes.txt
 - feature_codes_en.txt
-- admin1codes.csv
+- countryInfo.txt
-- admin2codes.csv
+- adminCode5.zip

 Put the data into a folder of your choice.
+Unzip the adminCode5.zip file.

 To run the flows, you first need to install tweakstreet - it is available for Linux, Mac and WIndows.
 Once done, open the controlflow "geonames2kuzu.cfl".
-Connect the module "module.tsm" and open it.
+Connect the module "module.tsm" (select "File" and then "Choose Config Module" from the menu).
 The module contains configuration details.
 Specifically you need to adjust the "rootFolder" variable to your needs.
 The "dataOutputFolder" variable defines where the resulting csv files will be generated.

 ![grafik](https://user-images.githubusercontent.com/6207140/222886105-5033ec86-59f6-41ef-a1eb-d4010a10d161.png)

+To run the ETL process, in the Tweakstreet ETL tool right click the canvas and select 'Run...') and check both parameters 'clearAndLoadDatabase' and 'createCsvFiles' and click the "Run" button.
+Wait until it finishes - hopefully without issues.

-Now run the control flow and wait until it finishes - hopefully without issues.
-At this point you can run the cypher script (adjust the path info according to your needs) to import the data.
+At this point you can run the cypher script (adjust the path info according to your needs) to import the data like this:

-Some statictics:
+./kuzu -i [database path] < create_nodes_and_relations.cyp

+Some statictics (using the current files from geonames.org):
 - Node table Geoname: 11842832
 - Node Table Feature: 680
 - Node table Country: 193